 Guacamole is a staple in Mexican cuisine.
-It is super easy to make, super delicious and must be on your table if you are celebrating Cinco de Mayo.
+It is super easy to make, super delicious and must be on your table next to the tortilla chips and nachos if you are celebrating Cinco de Mayo.
+The key to making a good guacamole though is using ripe avocados and plenty of salt.
+Nothing is worse than a bland guacamole.

 You can’t go wrong with this dip.